Ali-Mikael/IS-course/kill-chain.md

 >**Insighs:**
 >
-> - This gives a rather clear & linear framework on the adversary kill chain.
+> - The proposed framework gives a rather clear & linear insight on the phases of an APT.
+It's excellent for it's simplicity and readability.
-> - The model is excellent for it's simplicity, and readability, and gives you tools in mapping the actions and phases of an adversary.
+> - The framwork gives you tools, in mapping the actions and phases of an threat-actor, to help you better undestand them, in order to mitigate them.
-> - Furthermore, it helps you in analyzing the actions more thoroughly, which in turn gives you an advantage going into future intrusion attempts.
 > - In my opinion this should be used in conjunction with other frameworks rather than as a standalone.
 > - Like the writer stated, "Responses to APT intrusions require evolution of analysis, process and technology", so should this framework also evolve.